Recipes

 new = StockValue(open, close, high, low)

-# now both timestamps and stocknode are synchronized
+# now that both timestamps and stocknode are updated and synchronized

 # let's also update the axis limits because the plot will grow